askft/go-behave/README.md

     <a href="#license">License</a>
 </p>-->

 A behavior tree is a formalism for describing the behavior of an autonomous entity such as a robot or a non-player character in a video game.
-A behavior trees, by its nature, allows for highly modular behavior design thanks to the composability of its nodes, and the formalism makes task switching and state management trivial.
+A behavior tree, by its nature, allows for highly modular behavior design thanks to the composability of its nodes, and the formalism makes task switching and state management trivial.

 A behavior tree is a directed rooted tree with at most three categories of nodes: _composite nodes_, _decorator nodes_ and _leaf nodes_.
 Each category can contain many different _types_ of nodes.
 A _tick_ is sent from the root with a certain frequency, making a pre-order traversal of the tree.
 Each node type provides a different algorithm for processing the tick, explained below.
 Once a tick has been processed, the node returns a status to its parent - either _Failure_, _Running_ or _Success_.